Taiki-id31/cse15l-lab-reports/lab2.md

 ```

 **#Note**
-This bug occurred because the method uses the input array itself in the process to reverse the input.
-When the method swap an element, the updated array will still be regarded as the original input array.
-To avoid this problem, we should create a new varible to store the element temporaly, and make a change at two indexes at the same time.
+This bug occurred because ```reverseInPlace``` method uses the input array ```arr``` itself in the process to reverse the sequence.
+For example, when the method swaps an element, the updated array ```arr``` will still be regarded as the original input array.
+To avoid this problem, as the code above shows, you can create a new variable ```temp``` to store the element, which will be swapped and make a change at the two indexes in the same iteration.

 ## Part 3
 In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.